The American Boy Inspiring the Parents of Charlie Gard to Keep Up Their Fight

 On the other end of that call were Connie Yates and Chris Gard, whose 11-month-old terminally ill son, Charlie, is at the center of an international debate over who will decide his fate: his parents fighting to keep him alive or the doctors who are treating him.

 Charlie suffers from a disorder called encephalomyopathy mitochondrial DNA depletion syndrome, which causes muscle weakness and brain damage.
-It is similar to Arturito’s disorder, but more rare.
+It is similar to Arturito’s disorder but rarer.
 Mr. Estopinan describes the conditions as “first cousins.”

 Charlie’s parents contacted the Estopinans after learning of the successful results from Arturito’s pioneering treatment, the first human in the U.S. to undergo nucleoside bypass therapy.